MotionCapture

 Facial Motion Capture aka Performance Capture:

-In addition to capturing body movements, a character's facial expressions and gestures are also very important.
-Facial Motion Capture focuses specifically on recording and transmitting facial movements.
-Either marker-based or markerless methods are used to capture the smallest facial expressions and facial expressions.
-A notable example of the power of face-capturing is the portrayal of Gollum in the "Lord of the Rings" film trilogy.
-The character's subtle facial features and emotions were rendered realistically and believably, made possible in significant part by face-capturing technology.
-Actor Andy Serkis, who portrayed Gollum, provided not only the voice and physical movements for the character, but also the facial movements.
-However, there are also increasingly affordable face capture solutions, most of which only use an iPhone to record facial movements.
+In addition to capturing body movements, a character's facial expressions and gestures are also of great importance.
+Facial motion capture focuses specifically on the recording and transmission of facial movements.
+Either marker-based or markerless methods are used to capture the smallest facial expressions.
+A notable example of the power of face-capturing is the portrayal of Gollum in the Lord of the Rings film trilogy.
+The character's subtle facial features and emotions were rendered realistically and believably, thanks in large part to face-capturing technology.
+Actor Andy Serkis, who portrayed Gollum, not only provided the voice and physical movements for the character, but also the facial movements.
+However, there are also increasingly affordable face capture solutions that usually only use an iPhone to record facial movements.
 For example, iClone, Rococo and Unreal Engine's Metahuman Animator.
 So facecapture has become a real option even for small studios to create more vivid 3d characters.

 Tips for successful motion capture sessions